liujiawei2333/PSNR-SSIM-batch-image/README.md

 python image_eval.py --orig_path 'orig' --recon_path 'recon'  --image_ format ‘bmp’

-orig: the folder where the original image is placed
+orig: the folder where the original images are placed

-recon: the folder where the reconstructed graph is placed
+recon: the folder where the reconstructed images are placed

 image_ format: The format of the image.